Containerize your PHP application (Docker 101)

 docker ps -a

-It shows all the container, both running and exited, and in fact, is in through the exited that you will find the container you have just pulled.
+It shows all the containers, both running and exiting, and in fact, is through the exited that you will find the container you have just pulled.

 How to Dockerize a PHP application

 Now you should have all the basic information for running a simple container on your local and start to work.